 The belief that living in the countryside can provide a ‘rural idyll’ is both long-standing and pervasive [32].
 Rural living is typically contrasted to the fast-paced ‘urban jungle’ and mythologised as offering a slower-paced, higher-quality lifestyle, set in a pastoral landscape and experienced within close-knit, supportive communities [33, 34, 35].
 Such narratives regarding rural living were voiced by many interviewees including both individuals who had chosen to move to rural coastal areas and those who had lived their whole lives there.

 It’s a more relaxed attitude down here, whereas up country it’s always very busy and you are always working really hard.
 There is always something you want to be doing or somewhere you have to be.
 Down here, everything seems to be at a very slow pace.
-(C2: 19-yr-old)
+(C2: young autistic adult)

 I have access to those spaces and when I lived in the Midlands I never, ever… I used to feel so stressed.
 I never, ever felt I had anywhere to breathe.
 You feel like wherever you go, even the woods in the Midlands still didn’t feel enough because you could still hear all the background noises… and the traffic to get to it, stressing you out to get there.
 Here we don’t have that.
 (C3: mother with AS)